-Gdansk Music Festival
+Lech Classic Music Festival

 Julia Novikova celebrated a great success as Gilda in the television production of Rigoletto (directed by Marco Bellocchio), which was filmed in the original locations and transmitted live to 148 countries.
 The opera was conducted by Zubin Mehta and the cast also included Placido Domingo as Rigoletto, Ruggero Raimondi as Sparafucile and Vittorio Grigolo as Duca di Mantova.

-The engagements during the season 2011-2012 include the roles of Königin der Nacht, Oscar, Fiakermilli (Arabella) in Vienna State Opera, Gilda in Teatro Verdi (Trieste), the roles of Amour / Roxane/ Zima (Les Indes galantes) in Théâtre du Capitole (Toulouse), Königin der Nacht (Das Labyrinth) at the Salzburg Festival.
+The engagements during the season 2011-2012 featured among others the roles of Königin der Nacht, Oscar, Fiakermilli (Arabella) at Vienna State Opera, Gilda in Teatro Verdi (Trieste), the roles of Amour / Roxane/ Zima (Les Indes galantes) in Toulouse, and Königin der Nacht (Das Labyrinth) at the Salzburg Festival.
+In 2011 she was highly acclaimed in Bonn for her performance of the title role in Bellini’s La Sonnambula, and later that same summer for the title role in Stravinsky’s Le Rossignol at the Quebec Opera Festival and at the Salzburg Festival.